 Step 1: Open Your Account (10 minutes)

 Sign up with your email and phone number.
 You’ll need identity verification (a photo of your passport or ID).
-Wise uses AI for verification, so most people are approved in minutes.
+Verification is largely automated and often completes in minutes, but Wise doesn’t publish an approval-time figure and manual review does happen — budget for a day or two rather than assuming instant.

 Step 2: Add Your First Currency (5 minutes)